-A one day school is an education programme that children can attend one day a week whilst continuing to attend their regular school the other four days.
+A one day school is an education programme that tamariki can attend one day a week whilst continuing to attend their regular school the other four days.

 Children will be given the freedom to engage in authentic, self-directed play based learning.
 Educators ensure tamariki develop confidence and skills to achieve self selected goals by providing layered learning experiences.
 We are able to do this by working with small mixed aged groups supported by skilled and qualified educators.

 The Everyone Out Nature School is for children aged 5 to 12 years old.
 Our ratio is 1 educator to 8 tamariki.
-The school will runs for 8 weeks during the school term, from 9am to 3pm, currently sessions are available on Tuesday, Wednesday and Thursday during term time.
+The school will runs for 8 weeks during the school term, from about 9am to 3pm, currently sessions are available on Tuesday, Wednesday and Thursday during term time at two different Wellington locations.
 Usually this will be from week 2 until week 9 of the primary school term.
 Children will need to be enrolled for a full term to fully benefit from our programme.
-Tamariki only attend one day per week.
+Normally tamariki only attend one day per week but if they are homeschooled they may have the flexibility to attend more sessions/week .

 Fees: Term fee is $600 per child ($75 per child per day), full term commitment required.